 What you say and how you say it matters.
 Remember that it is difficult for subtle cues to be picked up on video—even if we often use them in person.
 Therefore, the tone, language, and pitch of the conversation become the primary tool for engagement.

 You can project confidence and maturity by being prepared for the remote interview, which will increase your comfort level and cause your vocal pitch to lower a bit.
 Avoid filler words (such as ah, um, like, or you know).
 Overusing words and phrases like these can make you appear as if you lack confidence.
 If you’re not sure whether or not you use filler words, record yourself and listen to the playback.

 7. Record & Take Notes

-During the interview be sure to notify the candidate that you will be recording the video.
-Video recording services will allow you to record the video during your interview, enabling you to watch the video at a later time to glean information you may have missed during the initial interview.
+During the video calling interview, be sure to notify the candidate that you will be recording the video.
+Video recording services will allow you to record the video during your interview, enabling you to watch the video at a later time to glean the information you may have missed during the initial interview.

 8. Have a Backup Plan

 Technology is not guaranteed to always work correctly.
 Keep this in mind and have a backup plan in case things go wrong during the interview (or before).
 It is a good idea to have the candidate’s phone number and let them know you will perform a regular phone interview in the event that a video interview is not working.
 Alternatively, you can opt to reschedule the interview for a later date if you are unable to connect with the candidate at their scheduled interview time.

 Once the video interview is completed, be sure to save your recording and notes for further review.
 It is also good business etiquette to follow up with each candidate.